FaithMutua-code/agri-verify-gmo-website/README.md

 AgriVerify is a web application designed to provide information and verification services for GMO (Genetically Modified Organism) products in the agricultural sector.
-This platform is supported by the Department of Agriculture and serves as an official resource for farmers, distributors, and consumers.

 ## Features